oxcompsoc/codegolf/README.md

 * [Project Euler 1 - Multiples of 3 and 5][euler1]
 * [Project Euler 2 - Even Fibonacci numbers][euler2]
+* Printing Pascal's triangle

+These challenges are a bit more complex, and you should therefore try them in a language you know better!

+* A [Brainfuck][] interpreter (or better, a compiler)

 Bonus challenge: implement a your own language for code golfing.